COCPORN/OCore/README.md

 Get started (silly developer wrapper on the hostbuilder setup).
 We all know what you want to do!
 You want to GO!
 So LET'S GO!

-Install the NuGet package `OCore.Setup`, then:
+Install the NuGet package `OCore.Setup` and `Microsoft.Orleans.CodeGenerator.MSBuild`, then:

 ```csharp
     class Program